 - an academic field that studies how people use symbols, particularly language, to understand the world, to communicate, and to persuade.

-- a theoretical perspective that empowers people to analyze their rhetorical situations so they can ascertain if, when, and how they should respond to an exigency and communicate with an audience about an issue or problem in the world.
+- a theoretical perspective that provides people with a critical lens to analyze rhetorical situations.
+Rhetorical Analysis helps writers plan how to best respond to an exigency and communicate with an audience about an issue or problem in the world.

 - the ability to develop effective persuasive appeals and arguments.